chenxudong2020/synology-consul/README.md

-# HashiCorp unas Package for Synology DSM 7+
+# unas Package for Synology DSM 7+

 > NOTE: This project is a derivative work of the fantastic job [@prabirshrestha](https://www.github.com/prabirshrestha) did on the Synology nomad package (https://github.com/prabirshrestha/synology-nomad)